 How Does a Mesh Network Work?

-Multi-access point networks are also known as mesh networks because of the web of signals they produce around a building.
+Multi-access point networks are also known as mesh networks because of the web of signals they produce around a building which closely resemble a net or mesh.

-Mesh networks use various nodes or units, which you can position around your office.
-Each is usually about the size of a soda can or small coffee thermos.
+Mesh networks use several nodes or units, which can be placed anywhere in the office.
+Each one is usually about the size of a soda can or a small coffee thermos.

-These nodes don’t just talk to your devices; they talk to one another.
+These nodes don’t just talk to your devices; they talk to each other.
 One of the nodes connects to your modem and sends the internet connection to all the other access points.

 Benefits of Using Wi-Fi with Multiple Access Points